 The ship’s decision to drop the Claussens off in St. Kitts proved to be a bad one, according to Connie.
 Conditions at Joseph Nathaniel France General Hospital were “nothing short of deplorable,” she says.
-The floors were covered with dried blood and vomit, and the emergency room frequently ran out of supplies.
+Dried blood and vomit covered the floors, and the emergency room frequently ran out of supplies.
 On several occasions, Connie had to take a cab to a pharmacy to buy medication for her ailing spouse.

 “Absolutely nothing was done to improve Fred’s condition while we were in St. Kitts,” she says.
 “The doctor would come in and look at him once a day.
 She would not communicate with Fred’s doctors in the States.”

 Fred languished in the hospital for five days without being given a stent, which aggravated his condition and permanently damaged his heart, Connie says.
 And then came the final insult: The hospital demanded $1,100 for its services before it would release him to an air ambulance that transported him to an American hospital — a payment that Connie calls a “bribe.”